11 Incredible Weekend Getaways from Seattle

 First of all, we firmly believe that camping is the best way to experience the park because the locations of the campgrounds are far superior to most of the other lodging options.
 You can find more information on camping in the park on the NPS site, which also has opening status and reservation information.

 If it’s your first time at Rainier, we think you should stay at Paradise.
 There are two non-camping options inside the park – the rustic Paradise Inn and the National Park Inn – which are expensive, but the location inside the park can’t be beat.

 If you’re up for camping, the best campground near Paradise is Cougar Rock Campground (we’ve stayed there multiple times, and it’s a really nice national park campground).

 Just outside the Nisqually Entrance at the southwest corner of the park is the town of Ashford, which has a bunch of places to stay that would be the best location that’s not inside the park boundaries.

 If you’re wanting to explore Sunrise, which is on the eastern slope of Mount Rainier, your options are significantly more limited.
 Your best bet is camping at White River Campground, which is the closest place to stay, and is far closer to the Sunrise Visitor Center than any other option.

 We also like Silver Springs Campground, which is just outside the park entrance (but still 45 minutes from the visitor center).

 Olympic National Park

-Distance from Seattle: 82 miles (if you take the ferry) / 2 hours 30 minutes travel time
+Distance / Drive Time from Seattle: 85 miles / 2 hours 30 minutes (includes Bainbridge Island Ferry)